duckie/json_backbone/README.md

 # Introduction

-The aim of `nested_container` is to reproduce the ease of use of some dynamic languages (JSON objects in Javascript, dictionaries in Python, arrays in PHP) in C++ while keeping good performances and type safety.
-A `nested_container` can hold eight type of data :
+The aim of `json_backbone` is to reproduce the ease of use of some dynamic languages (JSON objects in Javascript, dictionaries in Python, arrays in PHP) in C++ while keeping good performances and type safety.
+A `json_backbone` can hold eight type of data :

 * A `null` value
 * An associative container (default is `std::map`)